jamesplease/redux-resource/docs/guides/labels.md

 You use labels to do that.

-Using a label is straightforward: simply add the `label` property to all of the requests in that [sequence of actions](./crud-actions.md).
+Using a label is straightforward: add the `label` property to all of the requests in that [sequence of actions](./crud-actions.md).

 ```js